Jacquesvnme/Jacquesvnme/README.md

 ## Personal Details 🆔

-I'm a student currently studying a Belgium Campus.
+I'm a student currently studying at Belgium Campus
-I have learnt a wide variety of programming languages and frameworks.
-I believe my problem solving skills is a highly valuable skill that will help me solve any problem that might come my way .
-I also have proficient skills in web programming which includes HTML, CSS and Javascript along with a few of frameworks
+I have learnt a wide variety of programming languages and frameworks I believe my problem solving skills is a highly valuable skill that will help me solve any problem that might come my way I am always open to learning new languages and gaining new knowledge I also have proficient skills in web programming which includes HTML, CSS, and JavaScript, along with a few frameworks & modules I would like to further my progress and one day become a full stack developer

 ## Key Skills 🔧